shivannis/xandr-docs-public/xandr-docs/articles/monetize/augmented-line-items-ali.md

 ---
 title: Microsoft Monetize - Augmented Line Items (ALI)
-description: Learn how Augmented line items (ALI) streamline a trader's workflow on the Xandr platform and advantages of using it.
+description: Learn how Augmented line items (ALI) streamline a trader's workflow on the Microsoft Advertising platform and advantages of using it.
 ms.date: 10/28/2023
 ---